barrwani/barrwani.github.io/_projects/(1) Parkour Demo.md

 ```
 ## Improvements

-There's a lot that can be done to improve the demo.
-Naturally implementing more features like wall running, ledge grabbing, and crouching (an easy one) would probably help it feel more fleshed out.
+There's a few things that can be done to improve the demo.
+Naturally, implementing more features like wall running, ledge grabbing, and crouching (an easy one) would probably help it feel more fleshed out.
 The slide could especially benefit from a forced crouch to prevent getting stuck under ledges.

+It would also be beneficial to write my own custom Character Movement Component for this system, making it more easily usable by designers via blueprinting and more organized overall.

+Beyond that, more polish and refinement of the base features would be a good next step too, as well as refining the visuals with custom IK.